amethyst/amethyst/book/src/intro.md

 ## Contributing

-The Markdown files from which this book is generated is located [on GitHub][md].
+The Markdown source files from which this book is generated can be found [on GitHub][md].
 Pull requests are welcome!

 [md]: https://github.com/ebkalderon/amethyst/tree/master/book/src